topranks/mib2SnmpCol/README.md

 Toni Moreno's SNMP Collector is an excellent tool focused on polling devices via SNMP, and recording the resulting data in InfluxDB.

-More info on SNMP Collector is here:  https://github.com/toni-moreno/snmpcollector
+SNMP Collector can be found here:  https://github.com/toni-moreno/snmpcollector

-More info on InfluxDB is here:  https://www.influxdata.com/
+InfluxDB can be found here:  https://www.influxdata.com/

 # mib2SnmpCol